Featured image of post Day 2 - Reality Check, A Simple Engine

 Engine overview

 The engine is written in C++23, with OpenGL 4.6 for rendering and GLFW for window and input management.
 To handle dependencies and build the project, it uses CMake, Makefile, and Vcpkg.
+Linting is done with Clang-Tidy and formatting with Clang-Format.

 Engine architecture